-CHARLOTTE, N.C. – A wispy moustache and a Gatorade 125 win defined Jeff Gordon’s rookie season on NASCAR’s Sprint Cup tour.
+CHARLOTTE, N.C. – A wispy moustache and a Gatorade 125 win defined Jeff Gordon’s rookie season in the NASCAR Winston Cup Series.

 Gordon wanted to be known for more than a qualifying race, some facial hair and a rookie of the year title when 1994 rolled around.

-Freshly shaven and still just 22, Gordon had two Nationwide Series wins and a Sprint Cup pole at Charlotte Motor Speedway when the series arrived there in May.
+Freshly shaven and still just 22, Gordon had two Nationwide Series – then Busch Grand National Series – wins and a Cup pole at Charlotte Motor Speedway when the series arrived there in May.
 He’d wrecked himself out of the lead in the 1993 Winston Open at Charlotte, but turned it around and won the non-points race the week before the 1994 Coca-Cola 600.

 All Gordon needed to validate his driving was a victory in a points-paying event.
-Just 41 races into his Sprint Cup career, Gordon was losing faith.
-He believed in his Hendrick Motorsports team, but he wasn’t so sure of himself.
+Just 41 races into his Cup career, Gordon was losing faith.
+He believed in his Hendrick Motorsports team.
+He just wasn’t sure of himself.